-Only pensioners with pensions above 740RON in 2015 and above 872RON in 2016 were due to pay this contribution as 5.5% on the difference between the pension amount and the threshold (OUG no. 17/2012).
-Starting from 2017, pensioners are exempted from paying the health insurance contribution.
+Only pensioners with pensions above 740RON pay this contribution as 5.5% on the difference between the pension amount and the threshold of 740 Lei (OUG no. 17/2012).

 EUROMOD notes: Health insurance contributions are simulated based on annual incomes.
 In the case of employee contributions, the exemption of employees' participation in company profits is not simulated.
 In the case of self-employed, the exemption of intellectual property income is not simulated.
 There is a switch tca_ro implemented for the adjustment for tax compliance (social insurance, health insurance, income tax) in the case of self-employed in agriculture, living in rural areas with income level below the average gross wage.
 It is assumed that if the above conditions are satisfied, than the individual does not pay taxes.